maxpetul/C3X/README.md

       - Area can also be limited by a city's cultural level
    - Option to throttle AI's expansion by temporarily applying perfume to settlers each time it founds a city
    - Option to block the galley chaining exploit by preventing units from loading into two different transports on the same turn
-   - Adjustable rebase range as multiple of operational range, setting named rebase_range_multiplier
+   - Adjustable rebase range as multiple of operational range
+   - Option to share wonders among human players in hotseat mode
+   - Experimental option to move the game's trade net object to a different location in memory
 </details>

 ## How It Works